 Application : Applied

-Explanation on : application of the practice The Nominating Committee is comprised of 3 Directors of whom two (2) are Independent Directors and one (1) a Non-Executive Director.
+Explanation on application of the practice : The Nominating Committee is comprised of 3 Directors of whom two (2) are Independent Directors and one (1) a Non-Executive Director.
 The Chairperson of the Nominating Committee is an Independent Director.
-The Committee Members are: (1) Ms Chua See Hua (Chairperson/Independent Director); (2) Y. Bhg.
-Dato' Zainal Abidin Putih (Independent Director); and (3) Mr Ferdinand K. Constantino (Non-Executive Director)
+The Committee Members are: (a) Ms Chua See Hua (Chairperson/Independent Director); (b) Y. Bhg.
+Dato' Zainal Abidin Putih (Independent Director); and (c) Mr Ferdinand K. Constantino (Non-Executive Director)

-Explanation for : departure
+Explanation for departure :

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are encouraged to comple quired to complete the columns below.
+Non-large companies are e columns below.

 Measure :

 Timeframe :